UXDProtocol/uxd-program/README.md

     // In Collateral native units
     pub insurance_amount_deposited: u128,
     //
-    // The amount of collateral deposited by users to mint UXD
+    // The amount of collateral deposited by users to mint Redeemables
     // Updated after each mint/redeem
     // In Collateral native units
     pub collateral_amount_deposited: u128,